 Marra Marra is a young juvenile green sea turtle that was rescued here in Boca Raton after they were spotted floating in the intracoastal waterway.
 Radiograph images at the rehabilitation center revealed a build-up of gas in Marra Marra’s gastrointestinal tract, likely the cause of their floating at the water surface.
 Excess gas in a sea turtle’s GI may be caused by decreased intestinal motility, dehydration, infection, or bowel obstruction.
-Marra Marra will receive treatment until their floating resolves and they can return safely back to sea.
+Marra Marra will received treatment until their floating resolved, and was released back into the wild on December 9th!
 We want to thank Boca Raton Police Department’s Marine Unit for helping us in our rescue!

 Name: Marra Marra